 We established Camp SAY in 2008, with the goal of providing innovative programming to children who stutter, from across the U.S. and beyond.
-Camp enrollment has continued to increase since that first year, with around 140 campers joining us annually.
+Camp enrollment has continued to increase since that first year, with approximately 160 campers now joining us annually.

 Camp SAY is an American Camp Association (ACA)-accredited program, so parents can feel confident that our camp program meets the highest quality and safety standards, and we’re so honored to have been featured on ABC News, ESPN, CBS Sunday Morning, NBC Nightly News with Brian Williams, 20/20, TODAY, The New York Times, New York Magazine, Chicago Tribune, The Washington Post and more.